-These delicious oatmeal date cookies are studded with dates and have the perfect texture — crispy edges with a a soft and chewy center!
+These delicious oatmeal date cookies are studded with dates and have the perfect soft and chewy texture.

 My obsession with Medjool dates continues… this time in cookie form.